 I would plead with you all to throw this bill into the nearest blazing fireplace, and see to it all you can it that such drivel isn’t proposed again.
 Please spend the time instead addressing the glaring and pressing problems wreaking havoc on New Hampshire instead of the fictional ones.

-I hope you’re all staying safe and are well.
 Thank you for your time.
 Please do the right thing by your constituents, the constitution, factual data, and everyone in the workforce.